emricht32/SquawkersMccaw/README.md

 python3 src/main.py
 ```

+## Notes/Thoughts

+1. The music folder needs to have songs that have a samplerate of 48k.
+I had to use ffmpg to convert the files from 44.1k.
+This is due to the fact that the usb audio adapter seem to not support 44.1k.
+My music was playing slightly too fast.

+2. I used https://vocalremover.org/ to split vocals and music into separate files so the singing could be piped to the speakers in the birds with the rest of the instruments going to a separate speaker.
+For the vocals, I also duplicated the files into two files and then separated the right and left channels to make different bird audio.
+File1 is Jose and Michael and File2 is Fritz and Pierre.
+To do this I used Audacity.

+3. Id love to make a service/app that a non-technical person (aka my father-in-law who im building this for) could use to update/add songs to the birds.
+Im thinking a user could upload songs and config params via some UI.
+Im an iOS app developer with some go, java, python and c++ sprinkled in throughout the years in the real world and would love to discuss thoughts or suggestions with anyone who has any.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.